Jens Lehmann

 Jens Gerhard Lehmann ([ˈjɛns ˈleːman]; born 10 November 1969) is a German former professional footballer who played as a goalkeeper.
 He was a member of Arsenal's "Invincibles", playing every match of their unbeaten title-winning season.
 He holds the UEFA Champions League record for the most consecutive clean sheets, not conceding a single goal in eight consecutive full matches while he played for Arsenal.
 He also has the highest number of continuous minutes without conceding goals.
 In total, this lasted 853 minutes.
+He is regarded as one of the best goalkeepers of his generation.

 Lehmann was voted UEFA Club Goalkeeper of the Year for the 1996–97 and 2005–06 seasons, and was selected for three World Cup squads.

 Club career

 Schalke 04

 Lehmann started his career in the 1988–89 season with Schalke 04, playing for them for nearly a decade.
 His first years were rocky, notably a game against Bayer Leverkusen in 1993 in which he conceded three goals and was substituted after 45 minutes, causing him to flee the stadium alone by tram rather than taking the team bus, but Lehmann gradually established himself as a strong keeper lauded for his ability to intercept crosses.

 He scored his first league goal on 12 March 1995 in a 6–2 victory over 1860 Munich in the 84th minute, scoring Schalke's sixth goal from the penalty spot.
 His second goal was a last-minute equaliser scored against bitter rivals, Borussia Dortmund, in the Revierderby on 19 December 1997.

 Lehmann became Schalke's team hero in their 1997 UEFA Cup Final victory over Inter Milan, after playing a strong season and saving an Iván Zamorano penalty in a penalty shootout.